EdwinVW/dapr-workshop/Assignment06/README.md

 ## DIY instructions

 First open the `src` folder in this repo in VS Code.
 Then open the [Bindings documentation](https://docs.dapr.io/developing-applications/building-blocks/bindings/) and start hacking away.
-As MQTT broker, you can use the lightweight MQQT broker [Mosquitto](https://mosquitto.org/).
+As MQTT broker, you can use the lightweight MQTT broker [Mosquitto](https://mosquitto.org/).

 ## Step by step instructions